Seven people dead, suspect identified in Half Moon Bay mass shooting

 HALF MOON BAY, Calif.
 (KRON) — A suspect is in custody in connection to separate shootings that left seven people dead and one in critical condition in Half Moon Bay on Monday afternoon, the San Mateo County Sheriff’s Office has confirmed.
 At this time, officials say there is no ongoing threat to the public.

-At 2:22 p.m., deputies were called to the 12700 block of San Mateo Road (also known as State Route 92) to answer a report of a shooting with multiple victims at a mushroom farm.
+At 2:22 p.m., deputies were called to the 12700 block of San Mateo Road (also known as State Route 92) to answer a report of a shooting with multiple victims at an agricultural facility.
 Upon arriving at the scene, deputies found four victims deceased with gunshot wounds.
 A fifth victim suffering from gunshot wounds was transported to Stanford Medical Center with life-threatening injuries, police said.

 The suspect was not initially located at the time.

-Three additional victims were located deceased in a separate shooting scene on the 2100 block of Cabrillo Highway, at a trucking business police said.
+Three additional victims were located deceased in a separate shooting scene on the 2100 block of Cabrillo Highway, at a second agricultural facility, authorities said.

 San Mateo County Board of Supervisors President Dave Pine tells The Associated Press that the suspect worked for one of the businesses involved in the shooting, and he may have been a “disgruntled worker.”